dfahlander/remotable/README.md

 Rules:

-1. A @Remotable function must return a Promise or Promise-like (thenable).
+1. A @Remotable function must return a Promise or Promise-like object (thenable).
-2. A @Remotable is identified by the function's name, and if it is a method, by the `className + '.' + methodName`.
-A proxy will look up the same name on the remote.
+2. A @Remotable is identified by class and method name or just function name if not a method.
+3. @Remotable() may be used with or without arbritary decorator arguments.
+Any arguments passed to the decorator will be forwarded to  Remotable.onproxy(_class, _function, ...decoratorArgs).
+4. When a @Remotable function is invoked, Remotable.onproxy(_class, _function, options) is called.
+5. Configuring the Remoting environment is done by setting Remotable.onproxy = customHandler.
-3. Return value must be able to JSON-serialize, or otherwise be serializable by a registered serializer in Remotable.serializers array, which is an array of {replacer: Function, reviver: Function} and works exactly as replacer / reviver functions work in the standard JSON.stringify() and JSON.parse().
+6. Return value must be able to JSON-serialize, or otherwise be serializable by a registered serializer in Remotable.serializers array, which is an array of {replacer: Function, reviver: Function} and works exactly as replacer / reviver functions work in the standard JSON.stringify() and JSON.parse().
-4. Standardized support for Observable-like objects such as [Rx.Observable](https://github.com/Reactive-Extensions/RxJS) or [ES-observable](https://zenparsing.github.io/es-observable/).
+7. Standardized support for Observable-like objects such as [Rx.Observable](https://github.com/Reactive-Extensions/RxJS) or [ES-observable](https://zenparsing.github.io/es-observable/).
 An Observable is though returned via a Promise that resolves to an Observable.

 ### Browser Code